Xilinx/dfx-mgr/README.md

 ### Using library API

-Users can write application to interact with daemon.
+Users can write applications to interact with daemon.
 Refer to example source code in `repo/example/sys/linux/load_accel.c` for a simple example how to load an accelerator.
+The applications, including dfx-mgr-client connect to the daemon via `/var/run/dfx-mgrd.socket` file.
+This allows a client running in a docker container to connect to the dfx_mgrd running outside the container.

 ## Known limitations